 Cost of importing second-hand cars in Ghana

+How is duty calculated on cars in Ghana?
 The costs of shipping a car to Ghana ranges between $1150 and $1600 for sedans and regular SUVs.
 Most shipping companies usually take vehicles to the port of Tema in Ghana.
+Do you want to import cars as your favourite musicians do?
+Then this is your best bet.

-However, the price and the time that it takes to get there depends on a wide range of factors.
+However, the price and the time it takes to get there depend on a wide range of factors.
 Some of these factors include the shipping method, budget, type of car, and place where the vehicle is located.

 Also, the CIF value of your car is needed to enable you to have an idea of the total cost incurred during the shipping of your vehicle.
 The guide below should help you determine what the total cost would be when shipping your cars: